 In the end, as a result of our efforts, automatic translation costs were reduced by 3 times.

 GraphQL in action

 While working on enhancing the tech stack, Martian backend and frontend engineers migrated the product to GraphQL in the process.
 This was our first complete GraphQL migration, and in turn, it kickstarted the popularization of GraphQL which would spin up internally within Evil Martians.
-In this field, we help publicize this technology by creating detailed tutorials, articles, speeches, and Brainwashing seminars.
+In this field, we help publicize this technology by creating detailed tutorials, articles, speeches, and online and offline seminars.